Frequently Asked Questions

 • Of the disabled veterans going, how many will have to be physically carried on and off the bus?

 • Which guardian applicants are most qualified?
-Medically trained, active duty military personnel and veterans who have previously participated in a flight are given top priority and serve as leadership members.
+Medically trained, active-duty military personnel and veterans who have previously participated in a flight are given top priority and serve as leadership members.
 The applicants physically capable of assisting in the lifting of Veterans are also a top priority.
 Once the director feels enough of those positions have been filled, other applicants are then considered.
 Again, these decisions rest solely with the Program Director.

-Q: As a Veteran, do i have to provide my own guardian before signing up for an Honor Flight?
+• Q: As a Veteran, do I have to provide my own guardian before signing up for an Honor Flight?Absolutely NOT, we have literally hundreds of qualified people signed up to be your guardian!

 Q: Can I make a donation to Honor Flight?